10 Strategies to Improve Nursing Students' Learning: The Psychology of Education

 Xu (2016) suggests ten strategies to improve nursing students’ learning:

 Despite being sometimes considered passive or boring, lecturing is believed to be a time-efficient, cost-efficient, effective way to present large amounts of new information to groups of students.
-The ability to utilise presentation techniques such as videos, can mean that students may find this approach to learning fun.
+The ability to utilise presentation techniques such as videos can mean that students may find this approach to learning fun.

-Very realistic clinical scenarios help student nurses to develop competence, teamwork, confidence and critical thinking with minimal risk of harm to clients.
+Very realistic clinical scenarios help student nurses develop competence, teamwork, confidence and critical thinking with minimal risk of harm to clients.

-This learning strategy helps student nurses to note the ways that different ideas interlink.
+This learning strategy helps student nurses note the ways that different ideas interlink.
 Concept maps can help students acknowledge their current understandings and form new ideas.
 Concept maps help learners to organise or process their knowledge logically.
 It is suggested that this visual learning technique promotes critical thinking, analysis and evaluation.
 Learners also develop an understanding of their knowledge gaps and future learning needs.

 Online learning helps student nurses due to its flexibility, accessibility and cost-effectiveness.
 Student nurses that are on placement or working may find online study preferable to on-campus delivery modes.

 Games in nursing education promote a positive, fun, engaging environment that increases the motivation and interest of learners.
-Games can foster critical thinking skills and can be combined with other learning techniques such as lectures.
+Games can foster critical thinking skills and be combined with other learning techniques such as lectures.
 Games can be played using various formats, even mobile apps.

 Role-plays are not the same as simulations because they are not scripted and involve improvising.
 Role-plays are important in nursing education as they facilitate the practice of communication and conflict management.
 It is important to debrief following role-playing to offer support and reflection, as well as further learning.

-Case studies are stories that are realistic and complex, that usually involve a conflict or issue that needs to be resolved by the learner.
+Case studies are stories that are realistic and complex, and usually involve a conflict or issue that needs to be resolved by the learner.
 The aim is to close the gap between theory and practice, and improve action-planning and critical thinking.
 The educator needs to inform the learners of summarised suggestions to resolve the case study after the learners have had an opportunity to work on the case themselves.